BasixKOR/awesome-activitypub/README.md

 ## Community and Advocacy Groups

 * [SocialHub](https://socialhub.activitypub.rocks/) - Forum for ActivityPub-related projects.
-* [Federated Networks Association](https://talk.feneas.org/) - Non-profit organization for the advocacy of website federation, and forum for related projects.
 * [fediverse.party](https://fediverse.party/) - A quick look into Fediverse networks.
 * [We Distibute](https://wedistribute.org/) - a publication dedicated to Free Software, decentralized communication technologies, and sustainability.